 - weight loss

-Although it may seem like a good idea when feeling nauseated, a person should not make themselves sick without first consulting a medical professional.
+Although a person may think it seems like a good idea to trigger their gag reflex when feeling nauseated, health experts warn that people should not make themselves throw up without first consulting a medical professional.

-A person who induces vomiting by sticking an object down their throat runs the risk of scratching or puncturing their esophagus.
+People who induce vomiting by sticking an object down their throat risk scratching or puncturing their esophagus.

 A person who regularly makes themselves throw up